 Elevation Gain: 531 feet

 With its shady tree cover and fern grotto feel, the Lewis Creek Trail transports hikers to a mythical paradise.
 Located near Fish Camp, this getaway trek is a two-for-one special when it comes to waterfalls and perfect for visitors heading home south from Yosemite towards L.A.
 A few hundred feet from the turnout on Highway 41, the trail forks right (downstream) and drops .5 miles to Corlieu Falls.
 Named after the “Cliff Man” Clifford Corlieu, this multi-tiered waterfall drops 80 feet and the rock foundation of a cabin where Corlieu lived from 1910 to 1929 can still be found here.
 Going left (upstream) at the fork, the trail follows Lewis Creek where the remnants of a lumber flume can be seen.
 The flume was operated by the Sugar Pine Lumber Company from 1900 to 1931, plunging 54 miles to the Central Valley town of Madera.
 After arriving at Red Rock Falls, hikers will experience a wider, more powerful cascade of 20 feet.
-This outing is great for kids and dogs are welcome, but bring bug repellent and expect plenty of trail company on weekends as this hike is popular.
+This outing is great for kids and dogs, but bring bug repellent and expect plenty of trail company on weekends as this is one of the best hikes near Yosemite, so it is popular.

-Here are a few hints on what you should bring and valuable resources to make your Mariposa County hiking trip a success.
+Here are a few Mariposa hiking hints on what you should bring and valuable resources to make your Mariposa County hiking trip a success.

 After your hike, there are a wide variety of post-hike libations & bites for you to enjoy.
 You can also extend your stay by booking a room at one of our nearby lodging options.

 It’s easy to find great lodging deals in Yosemite Mariposa County.
 Discover a few simple tips to get high-value accommodations and make the most of your vacation without breaking the bank.